Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

-- The `==` operator, when used with a reference type, thus compares memory addresses.
+- The `==` operator, when used with a reference type, compares memory addresses.

 ---